Long Lost World

 road-trip-summer-2019-0623.jpg

-The godlen hills tower over the break and the sets slowly work their way around a series of seamounts before beginning to break.
+The golden hills tower over the break and the sets slowly work their way around a series of seamounts before beginning to break.
 Our small group has the entire stretch of coastline to ourselves.

 road-trip-summer-2019-0605-Edit.jpg